-SPIE has had a number of problems with manuscripts submitted electronically as PostScript (PS) files that were prepared by LaTeX.
-The major problem has been incorrect margins at the top of each page, which seems to be related to the document's paper size.
+Manuscripts submitted electronically to as PostScript (PS) files must have the correct margins.
+LaTeX margins are related to the document's paper size.
 The paper size is set at two separate places in the process of creating a PS file.
-The first step in this process is to run latex on the LaTeX source file, together with the class file spie.cls.
-The default in article.cls, on which spie.cls is based, is USA letter paper.
+The first place is in latex.
+The default in article.tex, on which spie.cls is based, is USA letter paper.
 To format a document for A4 paper, the first line of the LaTeX source file should be \documentclass[a4paper]{spie}.

 The output of the LaTeX utility is a file with the extension DVI (for Device Independent), which encodes the formatted document.
 The application DVIPS is typically used to convert the DVI file to a PS file.
 DVIPS has its own default paper size, which can be overridden with the option "-t letter" or "-t a4".
-If the foregoing steps do not produce the correct top margin, you can lower the text on the page (by 9 mm) with the command \addtolength{\voffset}{9mm}, placed right after the \documentclass command.
+If the foregoing steps do not produce the correct top margin, you can move the text lower on the page (by 9 mm) with the command \addtolength{\voffset}{9mm}, placed right after the \documentclass command, for example.